micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 # Triggering a rate limit

-There are many ways to trigger problems:
+There are many ways to trigger rate limits:

 - Hacking the library 📚
 - Hacking Python 🐍
 - Hacking the OS 👩‍💻
 - Hacking the network 🌐
-- Triggering the problem for real 💸
+- Triggering the rate limit for real 💸

-I chose to mess with the network
+I chose to mess with the network 🌐

 Why?
 This is close to what would be seen in real life and cheaper than calling for real!